 What is a PAT Tester?

-In the sections below, we've gone through the main things you need to know about a PAT Tester, who can use it and other important details about the test and tag industry.
+In the sections below, we've gone through the main things you need to know about a PAT Tester, who can use it and other important details about the test and tag industry in Australia.

 Portable Appliance Tester